-Bercy district in Paris is famous for the Palais Omnisports de Bercy, now called Accorhotels Arena, its Bercy Village restaurant and shopping area, its film conservatory, called the Cinémathèque, a building designed by Frank Gehry, and its 14 hectares park alongside the Seine river, one of the most beautiful and unknown parks in the city.
+Bercy district in Paris is famous for Accor Arena, originally called Palais Omnisports de Bercy, its Bercy Village restaurant and shopping area, its film conservatory, called the Cinémathèque, a building designed by Frank Gehry, and its 14 hectares park alongside the Seine river, one of the most beautiful and unknown parks in the city.
 With modern hotels, the district is altogether nice for a stay.
 Enjoy its park and its metro connections to most sights in the city.
 Places to visit in Paris.

-Palais Omnisports de Paris Bercy (POPB), nicknamed Bercy, is a polyvalent indoor sport and concert arena in Paris on the model of Madison Square Garden in New York City.
+Accor Arena Bercy nicknamed Bercy, is a polyvalent indoor sport and concert arena in Paris on the model of Madison Square Garden in New York City.

-Located on the edge of Parc de Bercy on the right bank of the Seine River east of the city, it has been fully renovated recently and renamed Accorhotels Arena.
+Located on the edge of Parc de Bercy on the right bank of the Seine River east of the city, it has been fully renovated recently and named Accor Arena.
 The Arena is the venue of many concerts and sports events, including the famous Paris Masters.
 The basket-ball competitions of the 2024 Olympics will be held in Bercy Arena.

 The venue has a truncated pyramid shape and is completely covered by inclined lawns.
 The seating varies from 7,000 to 20,000, depending on the event.
 Sports in Paris.